harrythomas1998/Assignment/README.md

 * Project structure that will shape the file structure choices
 * Single task functions to simplify code and encourage code reusability
-* Parameters and how to make best use without over-parameterising methods
+* Parameters and how to make the best use without over-parameterising methods

 *Avoid*